rosalynnyang/rosalynnyang.github.io/README.md

-# elvinouyang.github.io
+# rosalynnyang.github.io
-My personal blog space that showcases my project work samples, published articles, and ongoing project ideas.
+Welcome to my blog.
+I post about analytical techniques and tools used related to social science research methods.